MicrosoftDocs/win32/desktop-src/WmiSdk/example-creating-a-wmi-application.md

 ---
-Description: 'You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on the local computer, reads some data, and cleans up.'
+Description: You can use the procedure and code examples in this topic to create a complete WMI client application that performs COM initialization, connects to WMI on the local computer, reads some data, and cleans up.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd80bcf9f-e57c-499f-b7b8-cf25678c5a82'
+ms.assetid: d80bcf9f-e57c-499f-b7b8-cf25678c5a82
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Example: Creating a WMI Application'
+title: Example Creating a WMI Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Example: Creating a WMI Application